sarafina15/sarafina15.github.io/README.md

 ### Hi there, I'm [Trisha Winquist](https://sarafina15.github.io) 👧
+### Education

+BS Science - Biology/CHemistry

+I completed my Bachelors of Science from [Briar Cliff College]

+Masters- Data Science

 I completed my masters in Data Science from [Bellevue University][(https://www.bellevue.edu)) Apart from that, I am passionate about fitness and staying active.
 I am happily married and blessed with two beautiful daughters.

+### Work Experience:

+Chemist | Tyson Foods
+Dates of Employment: [1993] – [2014]

+As a chemist at Tyson Foods, I was responsible for ensuring the quality and safety of food products through chemical analysis and testing.
+My role involved conducting detailed experiments and tests to monitor product composition, ingredient quality, and adherence to industry standards.
+I collaborated with cross-functional teams to support production processes, troubleshoot quality issues, and implement solutions.

+Key responsibilities included:

+Performing chemical and physical analyses on raw materials, finished products, and environmental samples to ensure compliance with internal and regulatory quality standards.
+Developing and validating analytical testing methods to improve product consistency and safety.
+Managing and maintaining laboratory equipment to ensure accuracy and precision in testing.
+Collaborating with production teams to address any product quality concerns and develop corrective actions when necessary.
+Maintaining detailed records of all tests, results, and deviations, while ensuring adherence to Good Laboratory Practices (GLP).
+Assisting with the implementation of new technologies and improving laboratory processes to enhance operational efficiency and product quality.

+Here’s a professional work experience statement for your role as an Operation Specialist for Rendering, with a focus on teaching and auditing regarding the Food Safety Modernization Act (FSMA):

+Operation Specialist – Rendering | [Tyson Foods]
+Dates of Employment: [2014] – [Present]

+As an Operation Specialist in the rendering department, I was responsible for overseeing the implementation and compliance of the Food Safety Modernization Act (FSMA) within the company’s rendering operations.
+My role combined operational management, food safety training, and auditing to ensure that all procedures were in line with federal regulations and industry best practices.

+Key responsibilities included:

+Training and Development: Conducting regular training sessions for staff at all levels on FSMA regulations, food safety principles, and the company's specific procedures to ensure compliance with federal guidelines.
+I developed training materials and hands-on exercises to effectively communicate complex food safety concepts.
+Food Safety Auditing: Performing internal audits to assess compliance with food safety standards, including HACCP (Hazard Analysis Critical Control Point), FSMA, and other industry-specific guidelines.
+This included reviewing documentation, inspecting processes, and verifying corrective actions for non-conformances.
+FSMA Compliance: Ensuring that all rendering processes met the standards outlined by the Food Safety Modernization Act (FSMA).
+I was responsible for developing and updating food safety plans and procedures, with a focus on preventive controls and risk-based management.
+Collaboration with Cross-Functional Teams: Working closely with production, quality assurance, and regulatory teams to align operations with food safety objectives, ensuring that all departments were informed and prepared for audits and regulatory inspections.
+Continuous Improvement: Identifying areas for improvement in operational and food safety processes and implementing corrective actions.
+I led initiatives to optimize efficiency while maintaining compliance with food safety standards.
+Documentation and Reporting: Maintaining detailed records of food safety training, audits, corrective actions, and FSMA-related activities.
+This documentation was essential for both internal reviews and external regulatory inspections.
+My role as an Operation Specialist in Rendering allowed me to significantly contribute to the company’s commitment to producing safe and high-quality products by ensuring compliance with FSMA and continuously improving food safety practices.

 **My Research Interest**:
 - Python